 - The process by which migrants become accepted into society, both as individuals and as groups….[Integration] refers to a two-way process of adaptation by migrants and host societies…[and implies] consideration of the rights and obligations of migrants and host societies, of access to different kinds of services and the labour market, and of identification and respect for a core set of values that bind migrants and host communities in a common purpose (IOM, 2011).

 Related concepts include social inclusion and social cohesion.
 Social inclusion refers to migrants’ inclusion and full economic, social, cultural, and political participation into host communities.
 Social cohesion refers to concepts such as anti-discrimination, countering xenophobia and promoting mutual understanding (IOM, 2017).

-Integration occurs in the public and private realms, across generations, and at the individual, family, community, and national levels (EU Council, 2004).
-Some typical indications of successful migrant integration are the decrease of the differences between migrants and non-migrants in the data on employment, education, health and social inclusion, among other areas.
+Integration occurs in the public and private realms, across generations, and at the individual, family, community and national levels (EU Council, 2004).
+Some typical indications of successful migrant integration are the decrease of the differences between migrants and non-migrants according to data on employment, education, health and social inclusion, among other areas.